josteink/android_multi-build/README.md

 - Tree is a [CyanogenMod](https://github.com/CyanogenMod/) or similar AOSP-based tree which can be built with the normal Android build procedures.
 - One tree is used for one device only.
-While re-using the same tree for multiple devices might work today, it will surely break a future implementation of changelog-generation.
+While re-using the same tree for multiple devices will produce good builds, the changelogs might include things they shouldn't.

 ## Usage